Metro Manila Subway: Planning in the 2010s

 The project was proposed once more in the 2014 Metro Manila Dream Plan as a 57.7 km line that would serve as the second north–south mass transit backbone for the newly expanded Greater Capital Region (the first being the North–South Commuter Railway).
-The Metro Manila Dream Plan (formally titled the Roadmap for Transport Infrastructure Development for Metro Manila and Its Surrounding Areas) is an integrated plan, created on the basis of recommendations from a study conducted by the Japan International Cooperation Agency (JICA).
+The Metro Manila Dream Plan (formally titled the Roadmap for Transport Infrastructure Development for Metro Manila and Its Surrounding Areas) is an integrated plan based on recommendations from a study conducted by the Japan International Cooperation Agency (JICA).
 It was approved by the National Economic and Development Authority (NEDA) Board in June 2014, to last until 2030.
-The program aims to improve the transport system in Metro Manila, Philippines, with the hope of turning it into a focal point for addressing Metro Manila's interlinked problems in the areas of transportation, land use, and environment.
+The program aims to improve the transport system in Metro Manila with the hope of turning it into a focal point for addressing Metro Manila's interlinked problems in the areas of transportation, land use, and environment.